 Ayushi Omkar

 Ayushi graduated from the University of Alberta with a BSc majoring in Psychology and minoring in Biological Sciences.
 She spent two years as an undergraduate research assistant with the ABCD Lab which inspired her love for research.
 Ayushi is currently completing a Masters of Science in Medicine at the University of Alberta, and continues to volunteer with the ABCD Lab as a co-investigator on the RCC Study.
-Outside the lab, Ayushi enjoys reading, volunteering, and snowboarding.
+Outside the lab, Ayushi enjoys playing guitar, reading, and snowboarding.

 Dayun Yun